nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-04-14-commercial_insurance_statistics.md

 Dr. Robert Hartwig, co-director of the Risk and Uncertainty Management Center at University of South Carolina’s Darla School of Business, gives two possible reasons why the younger generation is 2x as likely to have business insurance than their elders:

 “…Young business owners may be borrowing to start up their business.
 If so, their mortgage lender will require them to carry commercial property insurance and perhaps other types of  insurance as well.”

 “Young business owners—who may have invested the majority (or entirety) of their assets into a new business—understand that a failure to protect their investment with insurance could easily lead to financial ruin.”

 **4.**	55.8% of small businesses in the AdvisorSmith survey said they filed an insurance claim in 2020.
 This is especially interesting considering the fact that [76.2% of businesses said they dealt with an insurable situation](https://advisorsmith.com/data/small-business-claims-statistics/) during the same year.

 So what happened to the other 20.4% of business who didn’t file a claim?

 Odds are they decided to forgo the paperwork involved in submitting a claim to their insurance provider.
 By paying claims out of the company’s pocket, some people can end up saving the business money because their premiums won’t increase.
-It also gets rid of worries about whether or not the insurance police will fully cover the insurable incident.
+Paying out of pocket also eliminates worries about whether or not an insurance police will fully cover the insurable incident.

 **5.**	Compared to their male counterparts, [female business owners](https://advisorsmith.com/data/small-business-claims-statistics/) were less likely to file an insurance claim even though men and women share similar rates for carrying Commercial insurance (67.8% and 63.2%, respectively).